Casperrules/Machine-Learning-Projects/hand_written_digit_recognition/README.md

 #### mySubmit.csv:
 This file consists of the predicted values recieved when the testing data was passed from the program.
 The file consists of two entries: 1.
 The ImageId-basically the image number in the test dataset.
-2. Label-The predicted class(i.e predicted digit)
+2. Label-The predicted class(i.e predicted digit).
+This file is uploded to kaggle for evaluation.
+#### test_train_data.zip:
+This zip file contains two csv files
+###### train.csv:
+This file contains prelabeled images.
+Data from this file is used to train the classifier.
+Consists of 42000 rows (i.e. 42000 28x28 grescaled images of digits)
+###### test.csv:
+This file contains data for 28000 images of digits.
+The data from this file is used to test the predictions of the classifier.

+### Performance:
+The submitted file gives a score of 94.071%